yoheinakajima/babyagi/README.md

 # Parameters for ultimate objective in .env:

-OBJECTIVE=Same as for main branch, the ultimate objective
+OBJECTIVE=Same as for main branch, the ultimate objective.

-STOP_CRITERIA=The condition under which the ultimate objective is achieved
+STOP_CRITERIA=The condition under which the ultimate objective is achieved.

-PLAUSI_NUMBER=Plausibilization is an additional feature to the stop criteria and is done based on the latest task result's contribution to the ultimate objective.
-Each completed task gets evaluated and a percentage value is assigned.
+PLAUSI_NUMBER=Plausibilization is an additional feature, working in parallel to the stop criteria.
+Based on the latest task result's contribution to the ultimate objective each completed task gets evaluated and a percentage value is assigned.
 After a factor is applied (value * 0.01), the values are added up each cycle and checked if greater than the PLAUSI_NUMBER.
 The feature is intended as a safety mechanism against infinite operation.
-If PLAUSI_NUMBER i set to 0 the plausi mechanism is deactivated.
+If PLAUSI_NUMBER is set to 0 the plausi mechanism gets deactivated.

-FINAL_PROMPT=Description for action which shall be executed when the ultimate objective (or enough plausibility) has been achieved, before stopping the script
+FINAL_PROMPT=Description for action which shall be executed when the ultimate objective (or enough plausibility) has been achieved, before stopping the script.

 <<<<<<<<<<<<<<<<<<<<<<<